July 24, 2022

 “Your name be revered.” — This hearkens back to the ten commandments—not merely to avoid taking God’s name in vain but to revere it.
 God’s “name” means more than language.
 It means God’s reality, God’s character, God’s essence.
 This prayer means “May we always be guided by love.”
 This petition, and the “kingdom” one following, draw us out of our everyday thinking into a new form of consciousness.
 We abandon worldly values and attachments, and make God the center of our world.

 “Your kingdom come.” —In less patriarchal language, “Impose your imperial rule.”
-In the age of Disney’s “Magical Kingdom we forget that a “kingdom” was a real political entity.
+In the age of Disney’s “Magical Kingdom” we forget that a “kingdom” was a real political entity.
 In Jesus’ setting that was the Romans Empire.
 A kingdom, or empire, is a power structure with authority, obligations and privileges decreed from above.
 The Empire of God is a world in which love rules.
 Grace is not an option: it’s imposed from above.
-This is a “parallel universe” to this world—and it’s also a real-world alternative to the Roman Empire, and to all human structures of power, domination, privilege and exclusion.
+This both a “parallel universe” to this world, and also a real-world alternative to the Roman Empire, and to all human structures of power, domination, privilege and exclusion.
 As such this petition is not only a spiritual hope; it’s also a political statement.

-“Give us each day our daily bread.” — Luke’s version, “each day,” has a more ongoing, long-term sense than Matthew’s “this day.”
+“Give us each day our daily bread.” — It’s given.
+Everything is a gift.
+Luke’s version, “each day,” has a more ongoing, long-term sense than Matthew’s “this day.”
 But either way we are invited to rely entirely on God’s providence.
 It’s like breathing: each breath—this breath— is a gift from God.
 I think of Ps.
 127.2: “It is in vain that we rise up early and go late to rest, eating the bread of anxious toil; for you give sleep to your beloved.”
 Even what we think we have earned is actually a gift from God.

-“Forgive our sins, for we forgive others…” — We tremble to pray that God forgive us at the low rate we forgive.
+“Forgive our sins, for we forgive others…” — We would tremble to ask that God forgive us at the low rate we forgive.
 Of course God forgives absolutely.
 But there is something about forgiveness like a hug: you can’t receive it without being wiling to give it.
 Jesus is likely to have said “debts;” he meant real-life forgiveness of financial debts as well as the more religious and social aspects.
 That aspect gradually got removed from the real world of poverty and debt-enslavement.
 But in Jesus’ world nobody owes anybody anything.
-Jesus envisions us all being being free of any guilt or shame, being free and freeing others.
+Jesus envisions us all being free of any guilt, shame, or obligation, being free and freeing others.
 Again, as in the petition for God’s Reign to come, there’s a sense of all of life being re-ordered, and even re-created.
 Imagine this: we are provided for, and completely free, before God.

 “Do not bring us to the time of trial.” — This might be asking God not to test our faith—which in fact God does not do.
 God knows our faith.
 And God has no need to make us struggle to prove anything.
 God’s only will is to bless and heal.
-But it may be more generally asking that we avoid difficulty—not that God causes difficulties in our lives, but that grace helps us avoid them if we can and endure them if we must.
-This might be humanity’s wish to avoid the intense challenge of, say, world war or climate catastrophe.
+But it may be more generally asking that we not be brought to the limits of our capacity—not that God causes difficulties in our lives, but that grace helps us avoid them if we can and endure them if we must.
+This might be a petition spoken not as an individual but as all of humanity: our wish to avoid the intense challenge of, say, world war or climate catastrophe.

-“Ask and you shall receive.” — Jesus portrays a God who is profoundly generous.
+“Ask and you shall receive.” — God is profoundly generous.

 Call to Worship